kadhirvelm/resync-games/README.md

 ### Prerequisites
 * Node.js >= 22
 * Docker (for local development)
-* Yarn 4.9.1 (the project uses PnP - Plug'n'Play)
+* Bun 1.2.20

 ### Environment Variables
-The following environment variables are required:
+The following environment variables are required for local development:
 * `GAME_STATE_DATABASE_HOST_URL` - Postgres database URL
 * `GAME_STATE_DIRECT_URL` - Direct connection URL for Postgres (used by Prisma)
 * `GAME_ORCHESTRATOR` - Boolean flag for game orchestration
 * `NODE_ENV` - "production" or "development"
+* `PUBLIC_URL` - Public URL for the application - this should be automatically set to your local network IP address when running bun dev
+* `PGADMIN_DEFAULT_EMAIL` - Default email for pgAdmin access
+* `PGADMIN_DEFAULT_PASSWORD` - Default password for pgAdmin access

 ### Project Structure
 The project is set up as a monorepo using:
-* Yarn PnP (4.9.1) for package management
+* Bun for the node runtime and package management
 * Turborepo for build system orchestration
-* Docker Compose for local development environment

 ### Key Technologies & Libraries
 #### Frontend